-Working closely with Mexican artisans, former British VOGUE stylist Pippa Holt has created a range of kaftans using traditional techniques.
+Working closely with Mexican artisans, Pippa Holt has created a range of kaftans using traditional techniques.
 Handwoven on a back strap loom, organic cotton is first spun into yarn and coloured with natural dyes.
 Blue and green tones are difficult to master and as such, very rare.
-The results can depend a lot on the temperature and how long the yarn is left to soak, and no two batches are the same.
-An extremely limited and cherished style in the collection, featuring white handwoven motifs.+
+No.134 is an extremely limited and cherished style in the collection, featuring white handwoven motifs.+

 Pippa Holt's editorial background as a stylist at British Vogue, a degree in fashion design combined with her love of travel is very much evident in her collection.
 Growing up on the beaches of Australia, she was inspired by her grandmother's style of tropical dressing at her seaside holiday home on The Great Barrier Reef Stylist Pippa Holt launched her eponymous line of kaftans which celebrates her love of indigenous textiles, far-flung travel and beautiful, original attire after finding nothing to wear in the searing heat while living in Houston.

 Pippa says: "I love the authenticity of these kaftans and how comfortable they are to wear.
 I call them my 'Holiday Heroes'.
 They pack small, work day and night on a beach, in a city, with or without a belt.
 They are incredibly versatile.
 These kaftans are light, practical and yet stylish and reminiscent of far flung shores.
 In many ways I was collaborating on a collection which recreated that sense of freedom of dressing that I had so adored in Australia.
 The colours were original and unique and filled me with so much joy.”